 Waikoloa Beach, also known as Anaeho’omalu Bay or “A-Bay” for short, features a large green lagoon that is separated from the Pacific Ocean by a thin golden sand spit.

-A dense palm tree grove offers shade for those who seek it and the lengthy expanse of shoreline allows everyone plenty of space even on the busiest days.
+A dense grove of palm trees offers shade for those who seek it, and the lengthy expanse of shoreline allows everyone plenty of space even on the busiest days.

 Kukio Beach should be one of the most popular beaches on the island, but somehow it is always quiet.
-Like so many others, this beach is also maintained by a resort with the Four Seasons laying unofficial claim.
+Like so many others, it is maintained by a resort – the Four Seasons laying unofficial claim.

 The beach is almost always quiet, giving the feeling of a private beach – although you may have to share it with resident turtles or perhaps an endangered monk seal!

-Additionally, there is ample shade available with the lush vegetation lining the sand, full services, and even a beautiful walking trail through a thriving lagoon just behind the sand.
+Additionally, ample shade is available with the lush vegetation lining the sand, full services, and even a beautiful walking trail through a thriving lagoon just behind the sand.

 Located at the southernmost end of Kukio Beach, Kikaua Point Park is a palm tree haven with a sheltered cove and unbeatable sunset views.